hoangsvit/eplus.dev/clz2iq533000u09jy0v0yfz5t.md

 ## Task 2: Publish Cloud Storage files to web

-* Grant all users read permission for the object stored in '<mark>Bucket2</mark>', which will make it publicly available.
+*   Grant all users read permission for the object stored in '<mark class="bg-yellow-200 dark:bg-yellow-500/30">Bucket2</mark>', which will make it publicly available.

-* For '<mark>Bucket2</mark>' refer the bucket2 name provided at the left side of the lab instructions.
+*   For '<mark class="bg-yellow-200 dark:bg-yellow-500/30">Bucket2</mark>' refer the bucket2 name provided at the left side of the lab instructions.
 Instead of a bucket, grant all users read permissions to the object.

-<table><tbody><tr><td colspan="1" rowspan="1"><p><strong>Note: </strong>Instead of a bucket, grant all users read permissions to the object.
+<table style="min-width: 25px;"><colgroup><col style="min-width: 25px;"></colgroup><tbody><tr><td colspan="1" rowspan="1"><p><strong>Note: </strong>Instead of a bucket, grant all users read permissions to the object.
 In case you're unable to view pre-created resources as per the task description,"your Google Cloud resources are still being provisioned, please refresh the page and try again in a few minutes."
 If you do, just wait a short time and reload your page.</p></td></tr></tbody></table>

 Click **Check my progress** to verify the objective.